hannahblo/Statistical-Multicriteria-Benchmarking-via-the-GSD-Front/README.md

 - Windows 11 Pro 10.0. build 22621

 ## Notation
-To clarify the different notations between the article in the Code.
+Clarification of the differences in the notation between the article and the code.

 For OpenML:
 - "classif.svm" is renamed to "SVM" in the article